Sheldon Andelson: Biography

-Sheldon "Shelley" Andelson was born in Cook County, Illinois and raised the Boyle Heights area of Los Angeles, at the time a Jewish enclave of the city, and went on to have a lucrative career in law and real estate.
+Sheldon "Shelley" Andelson was born in Cook County, Illinois and raised in the Boyle Heights area of Los Angeles, at the time a Jewish enclave of the city, and went on to have a lucrative career in law and real estate.
 He was the first openly gay University of California Regent.
 In describing Andelson, the Los Angeles Times called him a "Democratic Party heavyweight, once regarded as the nation's most influential gay political figure."
 Andelson was nominated to the Board of Regents by Governor Jerry Brown.
 He survived a nasty confirmation battle and served as a University of California Regent from 1982 to 1987.
 He was instrumental in the appointment of one of the first openly gay judges in California, Rand Schrader.
 At Andelson's urging, California Governor Jerry Brown appointed Schrader to the Los Angeles Municipal Court in 1980.
 Andelson was also a fund-raiser for Senator Edward M. Kennedy and Walter F. Mondale.